RakhithJK/OfficeDev-teams-toolkit-wiki/How-Authentication-Works-in-TeamsFx.md

 ## How On-Behalf-Of flow works in Teams Tab with Azure Function backend
-If your Teams Tab App has an backend service such as Azure Function application, and you want to access current user information protected by Azure Active Directory in backend service, for example, if your Azure Function needs to call Microsoft Graph APIs to obtain a user's profile photo, then you need to authenticate the user with [On-Behalf-Of flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to retrieve the appropriate authentication tokens.
+If your Teams Tab App has an backend service such as Azure Function application, and you want to access current user information protected by Microsoft Entra in backend service, for example, if your Azure Function needs to call Microsoft Graph APIs to obtain a user's profile photo, then you need to authenticate the user with [On-Behalf-Of flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to retrieve the appropriate authentication tokens.

 The sequence chart below shows how the On-Behalf-Of flow works in a Teams Tab app.